 This butterfly is common but so small it is often overlooked.
-With Covid restrictions, and lawns being mowed less often by commercial operators, the blue butterfly had an opportunity to breed abundantly.
+When Covid restrictions meant lawns were being mowed less often by commercial operators, the blue butterfly had an opportunity to breed.

 Originally it may have flown/blown from Australia or been introduced with other plants by the first European colonists.